doGoodio/MiniPre/audit/README.md

   `require(...)` keyword.
 Using the `require(...)` keyword instead of `assert(...)` will result in lower gas cost for participants when there is an error (e.g. sending ETH outside contribution period)

+* **LOW IMPORTANCE** `MiniMeToken.approve(...)` has a check requiring non-zero approval limits to be set to 0 before being set to a different non-zero value.
+The recently finalised [ERC20 Token Standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md#approve) suggest that the contract should not enforce this requirement

 <br />

 <hr />